All Episodes

 On the other hand, we still have vastly too high a level, and all of those out-of-wedlock births are the main remaining cause for poverty and remaining welfare dependence and crime and a whole lot of other social problems.

-But nobody can argue this, and i i the fact is, and we'll come back in just a moment, but the fact is since welfare reform, the once explosive growth of unwed childbearing has ended, that growth pattern that you explained.
+And the fact is, and we'll come back in just a moment, but the fact is, since welfare reform, the once-explosive growth of unwed childbearing, has ended, that growth pattern that you explained, we've got lots more information I think you'll find fascinating and your chance to speak with Robert Rector as well at 1-800-282-2882.

-I'm Paul W. Smith, in for rush on the Rush Limbaugh program.
+I'm Paul W. Smith, In for Rush on the Rush Limbaugh program.

-Uh and they they don't really want to, but that's the only way Medicare would pay for it.
+And they don't really want to, but that's the only way Medicare would pay for it.

-That's from in opinion.com.
+That's from inopinion.com.

-In the news, uh Hezbollah's leader.
+In the news, Hezbollah's leader, it didn't take long.

-Well, they should because they're the reason the homes are destroyed in Lebanon.
+they should because they're the reason the homes are destroyed in Lebanon.

 I hope the Lebanese understand.

-They see it's tough because uh uh the Hezbollah has given them uh food and shelter and uh hospitals and uh and uh medicine and all this uh i but it's very much like uh when the pervert uses candy to bring the child into the house and and then molests the child, you'd be hard pressed to find anybody who says, Well, yeah, uh he's a pervert he molested the child, but he did give the child candy.
+But it's very much like when the pervert uses candy to bring the child into the house and then molests the child, you'd be hard-pressed to find anybody who says, well, yeah, he's a pervert.

 And that's pretty much the way it seems to the rest of us as to what's happened with Hezbollah dragging the Lebanese people into this insanity and bringing this terror to those people.